jasonlee-242/STAT1261_Fall2022/README.md

 This project's goal was to recreate a graphic from a blog article using Data Processsing/Data Visualization techniques in R.

-My recreation:
+#### My recreation:

 ![Visualization Project Recreation](VP_Recreation.png)

---Original image can be found on the owner's article as the 2nd graphic titled "Fatalities by Airline Are Highly Unpredictable"--
+<small>--Original image can be found on the owner's article as the 2nd graphic titled "Fatalities by Airline Are Highly Unpredictable"--</small>

 Original Image/Data attributed to Nate Silver

 Image: https://fivethirtyeight.com/features/should-travelers-avoid-flying-airlines-that-have-had-crashes-in-the-past/

 Data: https://github.com/fivethirtyeight/data/tree/master/airline-safety